tonyketcham/tonyketcham/README.md

 <div>
   <ul>
-    <li>🔭 Currently working on Modyfi, <a href="https://github.com/tonyketcham/flatbread">Flatbread</a>, <a href="https://github.com/tonyketcham/puerh.wtf">Puerh.wtf</a> and a hodgepodge of web projects
+    <li>🔭 Building Modyfi, creating tools that designers can have fun playing with
     </li>
     <li>🌱 Learnin GraphQL's underbelly, how to maintain and market open source projects, and whatever sidequest I'm on this week</li>
-    <li>💬 Talk to me about craft tea, JAMstack, UI/UX, rogue gardening, graphic design, photography, 3D printing, and cat</li>
+    <li> Likely thinking about craft tea, design engineering, styling, generative art, boldering, or any and all attributes of cats</li>
     <li>😄 Pronouns: he/they</li>
   </ul>
 </div>